 "He says 'I don't know what to call them,'" Hamilton Stockard told NHL.com.
 "My sister said, 'Well, they fly around on the ice and make goals,' and he said, 'Well, I think I'll call them the Flyers.'
 And he asked my mom, 'Mommy, how do you spell "Flyers?"'
 And she was really smart.
 She was really clever and she said, 'The proper way to spell "Flyers" is f-l-i-e-r-s,' and that's why he picked that name."

-After the two-week contest closed, the team selected Flyers as the winning name out of 11,216 ballots cast.
+On Aug.
+3, 1966, the team selected "Flyers" as the winning name out of 11,216 ballots cast.
 The 96 entrants who submitted "Flyers" or "Fliers" all won tickets, but Alec was the grand prize winner of two season tickets and a 21-inch RCA color television, which retailed for around $400.

 "At the time, we had a 13-inch black and white TV for the nine of us, so when we got the TV, that was really a plus," Hamilton said.